ProjectIxian/Spixi-website/guide.md

         <div class="col-xl-4 mb-3 guideBoxNoBg">
             <div class="guidePageIndicator">2</div>
             <img src="assets/img/guide/Spixi2.png" alt="Spixi guide 2"/>
             <div class="guideText">You will need to set your Nickname.
-Optionally you can add a custom avatar to be displayed.</div>
+Optionally you can add a custom avatar.</div>
             <div class="guideSubText">
                 <strong>Please note </strong>
                 that this is only your displayed name to other Spixi users and it is not your "handle".
 You can always change your Nickname in the settings.